 So when Bob recovered from the surgery, and for years to come, he continued to spend most of his days at Lorie’s.

-Almost two decades later, Lorie’s and Bob’s pace and lifestyle has changed enormously: Lorie stopped working and has difficulty walking, and Bob’s memory often slips up; Lorie and Bob each have a caregiver from Alvita who helps them with personal care.
-But what hasn’t changed, is the unique nature of Bob and Lorie’s friendship.
+Almost two decades later, Lorie’s and Bob’s pace and lifestyle have changed enormously: Lorie stopped working and has difficulty walking, and Bob’s memory often slips up; Lorie and Bob each have a home caregiver from Alvita Care who helps them with personal home care.
+But what hasn’t changed is the unique nature of Bob and Lorie’s friendship.

-“Before knocking on Bob’s door, I always check Lorie’s first,” says Alana, Bob’s caregiver for the past 3 years.
+“Before knocking on Bob’s door, I always check Lorie’s first,” says Alana, Bob’s home caregiver for the past three years.

 “I used to not get it,” says Jasmine, who helps take care of Lorie.
 “They’re not just regular neighbors, but it’s definitely not romantic…I guess it’s what friendship is truly about.”